shishkevichd/MineNet/README.md

 5. Run server.

 # Customization
-To customize the map, go to the directory with the plugin, then `dependencies/unmined/Templates` and extract Web.zip.
+To customize the map, go to the directory with the plugin, then `dependencies/unmined/Templates` and extract **Web.zip**.
 <br />
 This zip contains **HTML & JS** files that you can edit.

-# Warning!
+# ❗❗❗ Warning!
-- **❗❗** It requires **Windows and Python** on your computer.
+- It requires **Windows and Python** on your computer.
 - The program require installed **Flask**.
 To install Flask, type `pip install flask`
 - The program uses [**unmined-cli**](https://unmined.net/docs/cli/getting-started/), so it may be unstable.
 - The author of the plugin is not responsible for your server and the plugin